 APH only verified the Youth Harvest Foundation's performance during the annual site visit.
-However, staff reviewed less than 1% of the number of clients the Youth Harvest Foundation was expected to serve on the 2017 site visit.
+However, staff reviewed files for less than 1% of the number of clients the Youth Harvest Foundation was expected to serve.
 APH staff also appeared to tell the Youth Harvest Foundation which specific files they would review prior to that site visit.
 During this audit, the Youth Harvest Foundation was unable to provide complete documentation supporting the performance measures they had previously reported to APH.